Gunung Sewu

 It is very popular with cavers.
 There are 119 caves below of about 40,000 karst cone hills in 13,000 square kilometer area.
 The only cave-adapted crab from Java, Sesarmoides jacobsoni (Sesarmidae), is endemic to the Gunung Sewu cave system.

 Global Geopark Network UNESCO

-On September 19, 2015 UNESCO announced Gunung Sewu area as Global Geopark Network follows Mount Batur area.
-Gunung Sewu area lays 85 kilometers in 3 provinces, Yogyakarta Province, Central Java Province and East Java Province.
-The longest cave found at Gunung Sewu area is 25 kilometers Luweng Jaran and the deepest is 200 meters Luweng Ngepoh.
+On September 19, 2015 UNESCO announced the Gunung Sewu area as part of the Global Geopark Network, following the Mount Batur area.
+The Gunung Sewu area stretches over 85 kilometres in 3 provinces, Yogyakarta Province, Central Java Province and East Java Province.
+The longest cave found in the Gunung Sewu area is 25 kilometres (Luweng Jaran) and the deepest is 200 metres (Luweng Ngepoh).